 Guggenheim Museum in New YorkBuy tickets now

-The Thannhausers were successful German art dealers in the beginning of the last century.
+The Thannhausers were successful German art dealers at the beginning of the last century.
 They were known for spotting which painters were going to make it, and which were not.
 This allowed them to build a wonderful collection.
-Including, among others, Picasso, Van Gogh and Cézanne.
+Including, among others, Pablo Picasso, Vincent van Gogh, Georges Braque and Paul Cézanne.
 The Thannhausers and the Guggenheims became friends.
-As they had the same views on art, they left their entire collection to the Guggenheim Museum.
+As they had the same views on art, they gifted their entire collection of 70 works to the Guggenheim Museum.

 - Opening hours: